Deutsch Amerikanische Freundschaft: Virgin trilogy

 DAF then shrank to just Delgado and Görl, who signed to Virgin Records and released Alles ist gut, their breakthrough album.
 The band became pop stars in Germany and gained great critical acclaim in the UK.

 Görl played drums — usually fairly simple and relatively unsyncopated patterns, but with simple variations that prevented them sounding robotic — while Delgado sang.
 The only other instruments used were Korg MS-20 and ARP Odyssey analogue synthesizers usually driven by a Korg SQ-10 analog sequencer.
 Typically only a single sequencer-driven line would be used for a song, the sequence functioning both as melodic accompaniment and as a bassline.
 The song "Der Mussolini" is a perfect example of this.
 On other songs, such as the title track, certain notes of the sequence were set slightly out of tune.
-Overall the songs entail a complex tension between the predominantly visceral (the voice), the relentlessly robotic (the 16-step sequences), and the drums, which lie somewhere in between.
-One song, Der Räuber und der Prinz (The Robber and the Prince), also features a Glockenspiel-like sound as a sinister reminder of childhood.
+Over all, the songs entail a complex tension between the predominantly visceral (the voice), the relentlessly robotic (the 16-step sequences), and the drums, which lie somewhere in between.
+One song, "Der Räuber und der Prinz" ("The Robber and the Prince"), also features a Glockenspiel-like sound as a sinister reminder of childhood.

 Alles ist gut sold hundreds of thousands in Germany, and DAF became the fifth-biggest German-speaking group in Germany.

 The next two albums, Gold und Liebe (Gold and Love) and Für Immer (Forever), continued in the same vein, until, as one British music journalist of the time put it, D.A.F. had exhausted all the possibilities of the 16-step sequencer.
 These possibilities ranged from something resembling rhythm and blues — you could just about play Der Mussolini as R'n'B if you wanted — to the microtonality of Im Dschungel der Liebe (In the Jungle of Love) (on Für immer) or Knochen auf Knochen (the B-side of the single "Sex unter Wasser").
 These three albums (from Alles ist gut to Für immer) were all produced by Konrad "Conny" Plank, who was renowned for his pioneering work both with minimalist-influenced Krautrock bands and other experimenters in the 1970s, and with electropop artists in the 1980s.
 The band added an Oberheim OB-Xa for Für immer.

 The band split during the recording of Für immer.